LedgeDash/unum-appstore/hello-world/README.md

 This workflow doesn't require any input data.

 Alternatively, you can specify a SQS queue and the `world` will write its final outputs to the SQS queue.
+See `step-functions/events/sqs.json` and `unum/events/sqs.json` for examples.

 ## Output